 What if the total project costs end up being higher than originally estimated?

 NBIF will provide funding equal to 80% of the total project cost, which cannot exceed the awarded amount.
 The company and the researcher will be responsible for managing the project and covering any cost overruns.

 What if my company has already worked with a researcher, can we still apply for funding under the Innovation Voucher Fund?

-Please refer to the NBIF Innovation Voucher Guidelines for complete instructions.
+Please refer to the NBIF Innovation Voucher Guidelines for complete instructions and more information on the terms and condition of this program.
 When you are ready to apply, click the button below and fill in the form.
 Only electronic submissions will be accepted.